getsentry/ingest-load-tester/README.md

   parameters (query params, wait times, etc.).
 Weights for HTTP tasks are controlled by the org profile in `locust.config.yml`, not in the test YAML.

-Under the `relay` key in `locust.config.yml` one configures the upstream which is either the url of the FakeSentry or the url of a running `relay` server.
+Under the `relay` key in `locust.config.yml` one configures the upstream URL of a running `relay` server.

 Under the `kafka` key one configures the address of the broker and the names of the ingest and outcome topics (which normally should be left to their default values).